-As of June 30, 2020 and September 30, 2020, we had \$113.6 million and \$60.0 million of cash and cash equivalents, respectively, a \$75.0 million term loan outstanding with a private equity firm, and mortgages outstanding of \$3.1 million.
-Our accumulated deficit as of September 30, 2020, was \$465.7 million.
-For the nine months ended September 30, 2020, we had a net loss of \$117.0 million and cash used in operations of \$95.7 million.
-Our primary requirements for liquidity have been to fund our working capital needs, capital expenditures, dividends, research and development, and general corporate needs, as well as to invest in or acquire companies or technologies that are synergistic with or complimentary to our business.
+As of December 31, 2020, we had \$92.1 million of cash and cash equivalents, convertible notes outstanding of \$168.5 million, and mortgages outstanding of \$3.1 million.
+Our accumulated deficit as of December 31, 2020, was \$541.3 million.
+For the year ended December 31, 2020, we had a net loss of \$192.5 million and cash used in operations of \$165.7 million.
+Our primary requirements for liquidity have been to fund our working capital needs, capital expenditures, dividends, research and development, and general corporate needs.
+In addition, in February 2021, we entered into a Securities Purchase Agreement for a private placement with certain institutional and accredited investors and sold an aggregate of 4,370,629 units representing (i) 4,370,629 shares of our common stock and (ii) warrants to purchase up to 4,370,629 shares of common stock for an aggregate purchase price of approximately \$25.0 million.

-Based on our planned operations, we do not expect that our current cash and cash equivalents will be sufficient to fund our operations for at least 12 months from the issuance date of the condensed consolidated financial statements for the three and nine months ended September 30, 2020.
+Based on our planned operations, we do not expect that our current cash and cash equivalents will be sufficient to fund our operations for at least 12 months from the issuance date of the consolidated financial statements for the year ended December 31, 2020.
 We intend to raise additional capital through equity offerings and/or debt financings or from other potential sources of liquidity, which may include new collaborations, licensing or other commercial agreements for one or more of our research programs or patent portfolios.
 Adequate funding, if needed, may not be available to us on acceptable terms, or at all.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or other operations.
 If any of these events occur, our ability to achieve our operational goals would be adversely affected.
 Our future capital requirements and the adequacy of available funds will depend on many factors, including those described in "Risk Factors."
 Depending on the severity and direct impact of these factors on us, we may be unable to secure additional financing to meet our operating requirements on terms favorable to us, or at all.
 Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.

-Credit and Security Agreements, Series B Preferred Stock, and Convertible Note
+Credit and Security Agreements, Series B Preferred Stock, and Convertible Notes